AdamGruszczynski/Snake_Pit/README.md

 	Starting development server at http://127.0.0.1:8000/
 	Quit the server with CTRL-BREAK.

-4. You can now go to your web browser and type into the URL: localhost:(port number)
+4.You can now go to your web browser and type into the URL: localhost:(port number)

 	//port number can be found on the line "Starting development server at http://?.?.?.?:(port number)/"
 	//alternitively you can type this into the cmd line: python manage.py runserver 0.0.0.0:8000